moha-tah/kanban-project/README.md

 Column --|> Kanban
 Message --|> Kanban

+%% Message relationships
-LightUser "1" --> "*" Message: send a message
+LightUser "1" --> "*" Message : send a message
-LightUser "1" --> "*" Message: send a message to a user LightUser "1" --> "*" Message: receive a message
+LightUser "1" --> "*" Message : send a message to a user
-@enduml
+LightUser "1" --> "*" Message : receive a message
 ```